 During his career in Baltimore County, Maryland Public Schools Mr. Merenbloom authored two books for the Association for Middle Level Education – Developing Effective Middle Schools through Faculty Participation and Team Process: A Handbook for Teachers.
 During that period of time, he also contributed chapters entitled “Administering a Middle School” for Perspectives: Middle School Education, 1964-1984 and “The Mindful Middle School: A Shifting Paradigm” for If Minds Matter: A Foreword to the Future.
 Additionally, he wrote twelve journal articles.

-In Spring 2019, The Association for Middle Level Education will publish an article in the AMLE newsletter, entitled “Is Your School Schedule Flexible?”, written by Elliot Merenbloom.
+In Spring 2019, The Association for Middle Level Education published an article in the AMLE newsletter, entitled “Is Your School Schedule Flexible?”, written by Elliot Merenbloom.
 Based on options available, when constructing school schedules suggestions are offered for teachers to utilize opportunities to manage time.